-Kettlebell Swing Mistakes
+Avoid Kettlebell Swing Form Mistakes

-The Kettlebell is a dynamic exercise that will build a stronger, more powerful athlete.
+The Kettlebell Swing is a dynamic exercise that will build a stronger, more powerful athlete.
 With great power comes....you know where I’m going.

 The responsibility lies on your shoulders to make sure you make the most from the movement without injuring yourself or your client.
-Here are three common mistakes that most new trainees make with kettlebell swings and how to fix them.
+Here are three common kettlebell swing mistakes that most new trainees make with kettlebell swings and how to fix them.

 Mistake #1: Lacking stability in your feet.

 Whether you’re swinging from a bilateral stance or performing walking swings, staggered swings, etc. you want to make sure your feet are firmly planted on the ground.
 As the weight is moving it’s constantly trying to move your center of gravity with it.
 This is why it’s important to use shoes that are thin enough to create a strong connection between your feet and the floor.
 Practice rooting your entire foot and toes into the ground before you do anything ballistic.
 Feel the connection throughout your lower limbs all the way up through your trunk.
+Ensuring proper kettlebell swing form starts from the ground up.

 Mistake #2: Too much hip drive